jonbro/Audcalc/README.md

 a pocket sized groovebox.

 ## changelog
+*4/4/2020*
+- updates to the backboard schematic

+*4/3/2020*
+- swapped out the boost converter for a battery charge circuit

 *12/30/19*
 - screen bitmap font writer (for debug)

 ## hardware todo
-- fix the oled -> mic noise issue (seperate audio / other ground planes)
+- update layout with all the new stuff
 - test the line in cutout
-- test the headphone cutout (paranoid about this one, might kill the teensy)
+- test the headphone cutout
-- debug the amplifier section (determine if it is necessary)
-- fix the codec data line issues
+- get samd11 test board blinking
+- check out if stm32f0 is a better solution than samd11
+- amp issue might be that I purchased the wrong amp type (a instead of d)
 - fix the screen header order (is currently reversed)
-- remove the power source and swap for a battery charger & jst connector for lipo
-- castellated vias for teensy connection
-- add sd card port

 ## firmware todo

+- subtractive synth
+- physical modeled drum
 - encapsulate the core data
 - serialize to flash when changed
 - get the current sample thing working with pattern triggers